 Find the Cheapest Auto Insurance Quotes in Your Area

 As the hometowns of Presidents George Washington and Gerald Ford, Alexandria, VA is a city steeped in history as well as one of the most expensive cities in Virginia for car insurance.
-The annual cost of insuring one's car in Alexandria was $2,917, the most expensive in our sample size.
-Car insurance rates for 45 year old married adults, however, were an outlier: they actually saved money by living in Alexandria, as opposed to Norfolk or Roanoke, two cities with higher costs for this demographic.
+The annual cost of insuring one's car in Alexandria was $1,267—which was 11% greater than the Virginia average.
+The most expensive insurer in Alexandria was Titan—which quoted our profile driver an annual rate of $2,616 per year.
+On the other hand, The Cincinnati offered the cheapest auto insurance rates, with rates of $660.

 Virginia Beach, VA